The C-T wants to hear from readers with recollections, thoughts

 3. The moments after: In late November 1963, parents and children gathered mesmerized around living room television sets.
 How did you and your family spend the hours and days after the assassination?
 Were there fears?
 Do you remember talking to friends and family about it?
 Did you attend a local memorial service?
 What images in the aftermath of the assassination - Kennedy's casket in the Capitol building, the caisson and the funeral procession, widow Jacqueline Kennedy standing with the Kennedy children - remain clear in your memory?

-Page 2 of 2 - 4.
-Artifacts of history: Many Americans were given campaign trinkets - pictures, buttons, keychains - during Kennedy's campaign.
+4. Artifacts of history: Many Americans were given campaign trinkets - pictures, buttons, keychains - during Kennedy's campaign.
 Most newspaper readers stashed away copies of special editions published in the dark days after the assassination.
 Some people might have bought souvenirs that commemorated the life of the president.
 All of those items, with other Kennedy memorabilia, might have been placed in boxes and stored for safekeeping.
 What has been saved and passed down in your family?
 Take a photo and upload it, email or mail it to us.